deeppavlov/dream/annotators/combined_classification/README.md

 This model(with a distilbert-base-uncased backbone) takes only 2439 Mb for 9 tasks, whereas single-task models with the same backbone for every of these tasks take up almost the same memory(~2437 Mb for every of these 9 tasks).

+CPU memory use of this model is 2909 Mb.